simonsobs/ocs/docs/user/dependencies.rst

 * `Docker Compose`_ - CLI tool for running multi-container Docker applications.

-Crossbar ay be installed via pip if it will be used without Docker; if it will be used with Docker it does not need to be separately installed.
+Crossbar may be installed via pip if it will be used without Docker; if it will be used with Docker it does not need to be separately installed.

 Operating System